Research shows that more than 80% of Americans between the ages of 18 to 44 want access to their pay at the end of each

 Instacash by MoneyLion

 The first time you request Instacash, you’ll get at least $25.
 If you have recurring deposits in your banking history, that amount can be increased to anywhere from $50 to $500, depending on factors like whether you opt-in to MoneyLion’s credit building or banking products.
 MoneyLion’s fee depends on the features you choose.
 It can range from $1 to $19.99 per month.

 Like Varo, Chime is an online bank, and not all platforms are compatible.
 Chime offers many different banking features, including spending accounts, ATM access and credit builder products.

 Like Varo, it offers cash advances through its “SpotMe” product.
 SpotMe will deposit money in your account when your spending balance doesn’t have enough funds to cover outgoing expenses.
 In the beginning, SpotMe limits users to a $40 limit.
 That amount goes up as you use the product and pay it back over time.

 Understand that the “SpotMe” product offered by Chime only works with Chime accounts.
 It will not deposit the advance into your Varo account.
 You can, however, transfer money between your Chime and Varo accounts using the Plaid platform.

-Cash advance apps that (for now) won’t work with Varo
+Employer-sponsored paycheck advance apps that work with Varo